openSUSE/obs-landing/_posts/development/2017-10-09-sprint-report-10.md

  </p>

 <p>We fixed a little bug in the Kiwi Editor, now we preserve the data in the form when something unexpected happens.
 This was because we redirecting instead of rendering the view,
-but after fixed it we found another bug and this time was because we were filtering the package groups, so when something was wrong we rendered the form but with the old packages.
+but after fixing it we found another bug.
+This time was because we were filtering the package groups, so when something was wrong we rendered the form but with the old packages.
 See how it was solved in the PR's <a href='https://github.com/openSUSE/open-build-service/pull/3888'>#3888</a> and <a href='https://github.com/openSUSE/open-build-service/pull/3953'>#3953</a>
 </p>